-Key to understanding why prednisone is so popular is to know more about corticosteroids and their actions.
+The key to understanding why prednisone is so popular is to know more about corticosteroids and their actions.

-Natural steroid helps the body cope with the ups and downs of everyday life.
+The natural steroid helps the body cope with the ups and downs of everyday life.

-The result is a dog that can’t cope with stress and becomes extremely ill with muscular weakness, sickness and diarrhea.
+The result is a dog that can’t cope with stress and becomes extremely ill with muscular weakness, sickness, and diarrhea.

 As for the role of prednisone in veterinary medicine, it has a number of properties which make it so popular, such as:

 - It has an immunosuppressive role